Frenchman Shares Struggles in Wartime France

 Those were not pleasant years for Havel, who survived the ordeal.
 In fact, it took long for the French author to write about his wartime experience that disrupted the idyllic life he had enjoyed as a youth.
 Through his memoir, Havel provides testimony of what war could do to one’s family and country.

-Havel’s “The Five Sisters: A Young Norman in the Second World War” was displayed at the NEA EXPO 2017 in Boston last June 28, 2017.
+Havel’s “The Five Sisters: A Young Norman in the Second World War” was displayed at the NEA EXPO 2017 in Boston on June 28, 2017.

 “The Five Sisters: A Young Norman in the Second World War”